zonArt/openlp/documentation/manual/source/dualmonitors.rst

 The more traditional way is also fairly straight forward.
 Go to :guilabel:`Control Panel` and click on :guilabel:`Display`.
 This will open up the :guilabel:`Display` dialog.
-You can also bypass this step by right click on a blank area on your desktop and selecting :guilabel:`Resolution`.
+You may also bypass this step by a right click on a blank area on your desktop and selecting :guilabel:`Resolution`.

 .. image:: pics/winsevendisplay.png